On the Regulary of Reaction Systems: Applications

-In \cite{SK07}, not all reactions of the reaction network is endowed with stochastic mass-action kinetics, as some with $\S$ in the reference column of the table are adjusted for fast reacting intermediates.
-Even if it might be possible to transform all reactions of non-mass-action kinetics into multi-step reactions of mass-action kinetics, we here prefer to save the effort while do a bit cheating by taking stochastic mass-action kinetics for the entire reaction network.
-Since $\cR$ is of third order, Corollary~\ref{cor:endotactic-non-explosive} fails.
-While from Theorem~\ref{thm:non-explosivity}, we know that the stochastic mass-action system modelling this reaction network $\cR$ is non-explosive since condition \eqref{eq:upper-bound} is fulfilled owing to that $\cR_{\mathbf{1},+}$ consists of first order reactions.
+In \cite{SK07}, not all reactions of the reaction network {are} endowed with {mass-action kinetics}, as some with $\S$ in the reference column of the table are adjusted for fast-reacting intermediates.
+Even if it might be possible to transform all reactions of non-mass-action kinetics into multi-step reactions of mass-action kinetics, we here prefer to save the effort while {doing a bit of} cheating by {\emph{assuming mass-action kinetics for all reactions of no more than one molecularity}.}

+One can carefully check the table given in Figure~\ref{fig:93-reactions} that it is a termolecular reaction network consisting of 63 species and 93 distinct chemical reactions.
+In total, there are {57 unimolecular reactions, 27 bimolecular reactions, and 9 termolecular reactions}. {It is readily observed that all bimolecular and termolecular reactions are \emph{binding} reactions and thus do not increase total molecule counts.
+By Theorem~\ref{thm:1st-order-regularity}(i), we know that $\cR$ is a regular reaction system.}